-- a.
-Air-Gap (AG) an approved air-gap is the unobstructed vertical distance through free atmosphere between the lowest point of a water supply outlet and the flood level rim of the fixture or assembly into which the outlet discharges.
-These vertical, physical separations must be at least twice the diameter of the water supply outlet, but never less than one inch (25mm). - b.
-Reduced-Pressure Principle Backflow Prevention Assembly (RPBA) The approved reduced-pressure principle backflow prevention assembly consists of two independently acting, approved check valves together with a hydraulically operating, mechanically independent pressure differential relied valve located between the check valves and below two tightly closing resilient-seated shutoff valves, as an assembly, and are equipped with properly located resilient-seated test cocks. - c.
-Double Check Valve Assembly (DCVA) An approved double check valve assembly consists of two internally loaded check valves, either spring-loaded or internally weighted, installed as a unit between two tightly closing resilient-seated shutoff valves as an assembly, and fittings with properly located resilient-seated test cocks. - d.
-Pressure Vacuum Breaker (PVB) A pressure vacuum breaker assembly consists of an independently operating internally loaded check valve and an independently operating loaded air inlet valve located on the discharge side of the check valve, with properly located resilient-seated test cocks and tightly closing resilientseated shutoff valves attached at each end of the assembly. - e.
-Atmospheric Vacuum Breaker (AVB) The atmospheric vacuum breaker is an assembly that performs similarly to a pressure vacuum breaker.
+- (1) Air-Gap (AG) an approved air-gap is the unobstructed vertical distance through free atmosphere between the lowest point of a water supply outlet and the flood level rim of the fixture or assembly into which the outlet discharges.
+These vertical, physical separations must be at least twice the diameter of the water supply outlet, but never less than one inch (25mm). - (2) Reduced-Pressure Principle Backflow Prevention Assembly (RPBA) The approved reduced-pressure principle backflow prevention assembly consists of two independently acting, approved check valves together with a hydraulically operating, mechanically independent pressure differential relied on valve located between the check valves and below two tightly closing resilient-seated shutoff valves, as an assembly, and are equipped with properly located resilient-seated test cocks. - (3) Double Check Valve Assembly (DCVA) An approved double check valve assembly consists of two internally loaded check valves, either spring-loaded or internally weighted, installed as a unit between two tightly closing resilient-seated shutoff valves as an assembly, and fittings with properly located resilient-seated test cocks. - (4) Pressure Vacuum Breaker (PVB) A pressure vacuum breaker assembly consists of an independently operating internally loaded check valve and an independently operating loaded air inlet valve located on the discharge side of the check valve, with properly located resilient-seated test cocks and tightly closing resilient-seated shutoff valves attached at each end of the assembly.
+Where provided, pressure vacuum breakers shall be installed a minimum of twelve (12) inches above the highest downstream piping and shall not be subject to backpressure. - (5) Atmospheric Vacuum Breaker (AVB) The atmospheric vacuum breaker is an assembly that performs similarly to a pressure vacuum breaker.
 The AVB consists of a float check, a check seat, and an air inlet port.
 A shutoff valve immediately upstream may be an integral part of the assembly.